Mk4 Navigation Upgrade Notes

 - Moving maps: car icon stays centered on screen while maps move underneath (previously opposite).

 - Legal disclaimer ("lawyer") screen disappears automatically after 8 seconds (see Operating Systems below).

 Upgrading to the Mk4 nav is more affordable than ever.
 As of this writing, used prices (on eBay, for example) range from about $200-$300, versus $799 a few years ago.
 After the purchase, sell your old system to help offset your costs.
 For example, Mk3 navs seem to fetch about $100.

 A good source from which to purchase the 2-disc set of 2015 DVD maps is eBay (about $25).
-Verify the maps are for chassis series E38/E39/E46/E53 and not for newer generation nav systems by looking for BMW part number 65-90-2-365-699.
-There is a distinction between maps labeled "High" and "Professional".
-Buy only those labeled "High".
+Verify the maps are for chassis series E38/E39/E46/E53 (labeled "High") and not for newer generation nav systems (labeled "Professional") by looking for BMW part number 65-90-2-365-699.
 NOTE: Some claim to have trouble using eBay maps (which are copies of factory originals).
 Be sure to buy from established vendors with positive feedback.
 If you prefer, factory-original maps are about $75.

 Be mindful of the nav's operating system, or software version.
 This determines the nav features available to you.